Large-$N$ limit as a second quantization: Why block diagonal?

 where the trace is taken over the extended Hilbert space containing non-singlet modes.
 (The micro-canonical partition function can be obtained by constraining the energy.)
 The operator $\hat{g}$ is the gauge transformation corresponding to $g\in G$, and $\frac{1}{{\rm vol}(G)}\int_G dg \hat{g}$ is the projector to the singlet sector.\footnote{ The integral is taken over the Haar measure.
-When $G$ is discrete, a sum is taken instead of the integral.} Quantum mechanics of $N$ indistinguishable bosons is a special case of gauge theory, whose gauge group S$_N$ is permutations of particles~\cite{Hanada:2020uvt,feynman_superfluidity1}.
-In the free limit, the energy-einegstates are products of one-particle eigenstates, schematically expressed as $|\phi_1,\phi_2,\cdots,\phi_N\rangle$.
+When $G$ is discrete, a sum is taken instead of the integral.}$^,$\footnote{This $\hat{g}$ corresponds to the Polyakov loop in the Euclidean path integral formalism of finite-temperature theory~\cite{Hanada:2020uvt}.
+Therefore, we can define the Polyakov loop for the system of $N$ indistinguishable bosons, and characterize the Bose-Einstein condensation in terms of Polyakov loop, as for confinement in gauge theory~\cite{Hanada:2020uvt}.}

+Let us consider the free limit of the system of $N$ indistinguishable bosons.
+The energy-einegstates are products of one-particle eigenstates, schematically expressed as $|\phi_1,\phi_2,\cdots,\phi_N\rangle$.
 A permutation $g\in G={\rm S}_N$ transforms such a state to $|\phi_{g(1)},\phi_{g(2)},\cdots,\phi_{g(N)}\rangle$.
 Generic excited states are not invariant under any nontrivial permutation, and hence, only $g=\textbf{1}$ has a nonzero contribution to the partition function.
 On the other hand, the ground state is invariant under any permutation, and there is an enhancement factor $N!$ that corresponds to ${\rm vol}(G)$.
 This enhancement triggers the Bose-Einstein condensation~\cite{einstein1924quantentheorie}, and the Bose-Einstein condensate is characterized by the invariance under S$_N$~\cite{feynman_superfluidity1}.
 In the same manner, the confining ground state of ${\rm SU}(N)$ gauge theory is invariant under $G={\rm SU}(N)$, and receives the enhancement factor ${\rm vol}(G)$ that triggers the color confinement~\cite{Hanada:2020uvt}.\footnote{ More precisely, $G$ is the set of all ${\rm SU}(N)$-valued functions $g(\vec{x})$, where $\vec{x}$ is spatial coordinates in QFT. }